nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/index.rst

-SEGMENTS
+Segments
 ========

-| In this section of the guide you will become familiar with the customer segmentation feature, and learn to configure customer segments according to your preference.
+In this section of the guide you will become familiar with the customer segmentation feature, and learn to configure customer segments according to your preference.

-| You will also learn how to create and assigned customers to segments, that can be referenced in rewards, earning rules, levels etc.
+You will also learn how to create and assigned customers to segments, that can be referenced in rewards, earning rules, levels etc.

 Segments menu
 -------------